By Simon Jordan

-Departure of Newly Married Couple
+The departure of Newly Married Couple

 The second most important UK wedding music choice you will make.
-In civil ceremonies in the UK the registrar will have the guests applaud you out.
+In civil ceremonies in the UK, the registrar will have the guests applaud you out.
 So make sure you choose something anthemic – something with a bit of backbone, so you and your guests can hear it above the applause.

 The register signing is a three-stage process: you and your witnesses sign, the official photographer takes his or her photos, and then you are ready for the guest paparazzi shots.
 You should schedule three songs for this period, in order of importance – as the whole process can take up to ten minutes (often swelling a short civil marriage ceremony from 15 to 25 minutes).

-Here I offer my brides no strict guidelines apart from “choose the songs you most want to listen to” – you will be seated, relaxed and smiling for most of this period with a chance to enjoy the music!
+Here I offer my brides no strict guidelines apart from “choose the songs you most want to listen to” – you will be seated, relaxed, and smiling for most of this period with a chance to enjoy the music!
 It’s also the music that you will be sharing with your guests, as they will be doing the same thing.

 Songs You Can’t Have at a Civil Ceremony

 Under UK law, music in a marriage ceremony music by “secular” in nature – even music used to introduce or conclude the ceremony.
 It is up to your local authority and registrar as to how they interpret this.
 Any music – whether sung or played on an instrument, live or recorded, must observe this guidance.